import-js/eslint-plugin-import/README.md

   import/parser: esprima-fb  # default is 'babel-core'. change if needed.
 ```

-## Debugging

-### `no-errors`

-Reports on errors in the attempt to parse the imported module for exports.
-Primarily useful for determining why imports are not being reported properly by the other rules.
-Pass `include-messages` as an option to include error descriptions in the report.

 ## SublimeLinter-eslint

 Recently, SublimeLinter-eslint introduced a change to support `.eslintignore` files